suhri/pqcemblem/README.md

-EMBLEM and R.EMBLEM is a post-quantum cryptographic libary based on (Ring) Learning with Errors ((R)LWE) problem written in C
+EMBLEM and R.EMBLEM is a post-quantum cryptographic algorithm based on (Ring) Learning with Errors ((R)LWE) problem written in C

 ## Contents